TL;DR

 Introduction

 If you've spent any time building modern software, you've likely encountered both APIs and webhooks.
-While they are both mechanisms for two systems to communicate over HTTP, they work in fundamentally different ways.
-Understanding the distinction is crucial for designing efficient, scalable, and real-time systems.
+While both are mechanisms for systems to communicate over HTTP, they work in fundamentally different ways, and choosing the wrong one creates unnecessary complexity.

 What is an API?